 The wiring harness was incomplete and in bad shape.
 It was also altered by the previous owner.
 I decided to make a complete new wiring harness from scratch.

 As first step I colorized the original wiring diagram which helped me a lot for building a complete new wiring harness.
 This also meant buying a lot of cables in different colors.

-This is the freshly dry ice cleaned cylinder together with the earlier glas beat blasted cylinder head.
+This is my freshly dry ice cleaned cylinder together with the glass bead blasted cylinder head.
 Before and after pictures for comparison.

 Here you can see the completly redone rear wheel.
-Really EVERYTHING was replaced with new or NOS parts: Hub, bearings, seals, chain adjusters, sproket, spokes, rim, tube, brakes, springs, tire holders and tire itself.
-The last pictures shows the current progress and me working on perfect reproduction gas tank decals for a 1974 model as originals are not available anymore and the reproductions sold are not good enough in my opinion for a perfect restoration.
-You can also see that I was able to get a very early vented right side cover which was only mounted to the first models sold and then replaced by a different style.
+EVERYTHING was replaced with new or NOS parts: Hub, bearings, seals, chain adjusters, sproket, spokes, rim, tube, brakes, springs, tube holders and the tire itself.
+The last pictures shows my current progress and my design for reproduction gas tank decals for a 1974 model.
+Original decals are not available and the reproductions sold are not good enough in my opinion for a perfect restoration.
+You can also see that I was able to get a vented right side cover which was only mounted to the first models sold and then replaced by a different style.

 I had to modify the seat pan because the gas tank that was originally on my bike had big dents that are very hard to repair.
 I didn’t know about the damage, because someone filled the holes and repainted it.
 After removing the paint this was a big surprise.
 I bought a replacement gas tank on ebay.
 It had 1972 decals, but I was sure it is not a 1972 gas tank.
 When it was repainted I noticed the replacement tank is about 5 centimeters longer than my original tank!

 Well, the replacement tank fits, but than there is no room for the seat.
 I relocated the seat 5 centimeters to the back and hopefully this will solve my problem.
 I will have the pan cleaned and powder coated and the seat will be recovered.